andrew-fuller/arocAuth/README.md

 | `Ward`         | Not yet supported                                  |

 A single token can contain multiple access entries across different levels.
 All matching entries are combined and deduplicated.

+### Internal User Detection (Category "I")

+Access entries in the JSON payload include a `role.category` field: `"I"` for internal/admin users, `"E"` for external users.
+When **any** access entry has `category: "I"`, the user is promoted to internal/admin status and granted access to all `admin_hospital_ids` configured in `app_config`.
+The user's real username (from the token record) is preserved.

+Internal detection scans all access entries in the payload, not just those matching the app's allowed `UserTypeId` list.
+This ensures an internal user is always recognised regardless of which roles they hold.

 ### Dynamic UserType Filtering